Sky130nm tutorial

 Github workflows

 On github it’s possible use something called workflows to run things every time you push a new version.
-It’s really nice, since it can then do checks that you’re design is valid.
+It’s really nice, since it can then check that your design is valid.

 The grading of the milestones is determined by passing github workflows.